 - Earth Educators Rendezvous talk EER Talk (PowerPoint 2007 (.pptx) 3.3MB Jul25 16)

-The InTeGrate QUBES Faculty Mentoring Network resulted in five participants implementing InTeGrate materials into their introductory level biology and environmental science courses.
+The InTeGrate QUBES Faculty Mentoring Network resulted in several participants implementing InTeGrate materials into their introductory level biology and environmental science courses.
 The scope of implementation ranged from using one unit to teaching an entire module.
 Instructors adapted the InTeGrate materials for their own instructional context, often building connections to the biology concepts in their courses.
 Specific ways that FMN participants adapted and implemented InTeGrate materials, along with information about the courses they taught, are described in the Instructor Stories linked below.